dmitrigrabov/project-cinema/README.md

 The results are generated via API, which when fetched is converted to JSON, after which the relevant information is taken, placed in HTML tags, and appended onto the page.

-If i had more time I would have liked to have finished adding a favourites list and have completed the search preview.
+If i had more time I would have liked to have finished adding a favourites list and have completed the search preview.I also would have liked to have finished adding the youtube API to link to trailers of the movies.

 [![Screen_Shot_2018-09-24_at_08.50.02.png](https://i.postimg.cc/RCRf1HkY/Screen_Shot_2018-09-24_at_08.50.02.png)](https://postimg.cc/BtjX4XQ5)